esqu1/SpringAPCSProj/README.md

 the game window), rotate the board, zoom toward and away from the board, and reset to default settings.

 5/27/15<br />
 Brandon figured out how to draw brick prisms with irregular polygons as faces.
+He also started working on a method that would detect collisions between the ball and a prism.
+Dennis made the board 1x1 in order to scale objects easily.